steinbachr/django-js-variable-injector/README.md

 ===
-If you like the injector and are using it, please star or fork :)
+If you like the injector and are using it, please star and/or fork :)